Healing Grain — A Wetland-Linked Heritage Farming Project Rooted in Kala Namak Rice

 Healing Grain is not a company in a hurry.

-It is a long-duration effort to bring land, food, and people back into a slower,
+It is a long-duration effort to bring land, food, and people back into a slower,more honest relationship.

 At its heart lies traditional Kala Namak rice — a short-grained, aromatic heritage variety

-grown for generations in the wetland-fed soils of eastern Uttar Pradesh.
+grown for generations in the Rapti flood-fed soils of eastern Uttar Pradesh.

 Around it, a larger ecosystem is taking shape.